drduh/macOS-Security-and-Privacy-Guide/README.md

 <img width="349" alt="Example of Little Snitch monitored session" src="https://cloud.githubusercontent.com/assets/12475110/10596588/c0eed3c0-76b3-11e5-95b8-9ce7d51b3d82.png">

+*Example of Little Snitch-monitored session*

-They are capable of monitoring and blocking **incoming** and **outgoing** network connections.
+These programs are capable of monitoring and blocking **incoming** and **outgoing** network connections.
 However, they may require the use of a closed source [kernel extension](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KernelProgramming/Extend/Extend.html).

 If the number of choices of allowing/blocking network connections is overwhelming, use **Silent Mode** with connections allowed, then periodically check your settings to gain understanding of what various applications are doing.